Ask-786/json-to-ts.nvim/README.md

 # json-to-ts.nvim

-json-to-ts.nvim is a Neovim plugin that automatically converts JSON-like objects into TypeScript type definitions.
-It leverages Treesitter to parse JSON objects within your TypeScript files and recursively generates type definitions—helping you quickly and accurately create types from existing JSON data.
+json-to-ts.nvim is a Neovim plugin that automatically converts TypeScript object expressions into TypeScript type definitions.
+It leverages Treesitter to parse object expressions within your TypeScript files and recursively generates type definitions—helping you quickly and accurately create types from existing object structures.

 ## Features

-- **Automatic Type Generation:** Scans the JSON object where your cursor is placed and converts it into a TypeScript type.
+- **Automatic Type Generation:** Scans the TypeScript object expression where your cursor is placed and converts it into a TypeScript type.
 - **Recursive Parsing:** Handles nested objects and arrays, creating separate type definitions for nested structures.
 - **Seamless Integration:** Works directly within your TypeScript files (requires filetype `typescript`).